Audited Media Association of Australia (AMAA)

 International Federation of Audit Bureaux of Circulations (IFABC)

-The AMAA is a member of the IFABC and Paul is on the Executive Board.
+The AMAA is a member of the IFABC and Heather Craven is on the Executive Board.
 In other countries they only have one body which is referred to as the ABC as opposed to our set up of the ABC and CAB.

 The International Federation of Audit Bureaux of Circulations (IFABC) is a voluntary federation of industry-sponsored organisations that have been established in nations throughout the world.
 IFABC members have a common commitment to the accurate and transparent reporting of comparable print and new media performance data.